marcospinello/talk-ai-api-docs/source/slides.md

 ![bg left:50%](../assets/img/valley-of-fires-105.jpg)

 - ✍️ Tech writer with no CS background
-- 🔍 Before AI, Google and StackOverflow were my job security
+- 🔍 Before AI, Google and Stack Overflow were my job security
-- 🐾 As curious as a cat
+- 😺 🐾 As curious as a cat

 ---

 ## Docs automation

-Docs automation workflow standard ingredients:
+Docs automation ingredients:

 - 🏗️ CI/CD pipelines
 - 📝 Scripts and config files
 - 🐳 Containers
 - 🌐 APIs for data exchange and interoperability
 - ...

 ---

 ![bg right:65%](../assets/img/ai-generated-8583250_1280.jpg)

-...
-Oh yes, and AI to turn a robust pipeline into a house of cards
+... and AI to turn a robust pipeline into a house of cards

 🌬️ 💨 🎐 🌪️ 🤖 💥